vl2g/MATR/sportsmoments/README.md

 ```
 We release the `id_class_mapping.json` for mapping the `action_class` to its corresponding class name.
 In addition to the annotation files we also provide the visual captions  associated with each of the query videos [here](), if one wishes to evaluate `MATR` on textual queries.

-In order to train the model on our dataset, bring the `train` and `val` CSV files in [JSON Line](https://jsonlines.org/) format, such that each row of the files can be loaded as a single `dict` in Python.
+In order to train the model, bring the `train` and `val` CSV files in [JSON Line](https://jsonlines.org/) format, such that each row of the files can be loaded as a single `dict` in Python.
 Below is an example of the annotation:

 ```
 {